naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

 3) **Test coverage**
 4) **NFR fulfillment**
 5) **Cross-SPEC alignment**
+6) **Cross-repo reuse correctness**
-6) **UI compliance (if applicable)**
+7) **UI compliance (if applicable)**

 ---

 ## 4) Validate Dependency Readiness

-If `INDEX_PATH` exists:
+If index is available:

 - Cross-check spec dependencies.
 - Warn if:
-  - a dependency spec is not implemented or is missing critical artifacts.
+  - a dependency spec is missing critical artifacts
-  - tasks appear to implement dependent features out of order.
+  - tasks appear to implement dependent features out of order

-In `--strict` mode:
+In `--safety-mode=strict`:

 - Treat major dependency-order violations as errors.

 ---

 ## 5) Registry Alignment Checks (Conditional)

-If `REGISTRY_AVAILABLE=true`:
+If registries are available:

-- Verify that names referenced in the target spec/tasks (and observed in code, when inferable) match registries:
+- Verify that names referenced in the target spec/tasks (and observed in code when inferable) match the merged registry view:
   - API names/route prefixes
   - model names
   - domain terms
   - critical cross-cutting sections

-If mismatch detected:
-- Prefer that implementation aligns to registry.
-- Record drift warnings.

-This workflow does not rename registry entries.
+  - shared patterns
+  - UI component names (if UI registry exists)

+**v5.6 cross-repo safeguard:**

+- If the same name exists in a supplemental registry with a conflicting meaning, the report must:
+  - mark it as an ownership ambiguity
+  - recommend governance reconciliation
+  - discourage local “new shared name” creation

 ---

 ## 6) Evidence-Based Progress Evaluation

-The verification should distinguish between:
+The verification must distinguish between:

 - **Declared progress** (task checkboxes, status labels)
 - **Observed progress** (code/tests/config changes)